New tech on the block: 5 steps to drive technology adoption across the business

 Viewing data in this way is a natural progression for many brands that now sell products across a variety of online retailers and channels.
 As brands increase their online presence and react to the changing consumer purchase patterns many are starting to realize that manually collating data to analyze, monitor and optimize performance on the digital shelf is no longer viable.

 The digital shelf is much vaster in scale.
-Online retailers have a bigger product catalog, potentially more competitors to monitor and a faster-moving landscape as a result of the current boom in eCommerce adoption.
+Online retailers have a bigger product catalog, potentially more competitors to monitor and a faster-moving landscape as a result of the boom in ecommerce adoption.

 However, the important factors that enabled brands to win in the physical stores absolutely exist in the online landscape.
 But, just like the physical retail environment has its set of best practices so does the digital shelf.
 Ultimately, understanding the digital shelf will determine a brand’s future success in the omnichannel.